lupyuen/lupyuen.github.io/src/blockly.md

 _Will it work for any Zig program?_

 We're not quite done yet.
-We hit some __interesting challenges__, like Blockly's "Typelessness".
+We hit some __interesting challenges__, like Blockly's "Typelessness" and Zig's "Anti-Shadowing".

 But it might work for creating __IoT Sensor Apps__ for Embedded Platforms.
 (Like Apache NuttX RTOS)